What we want to achieve

 Where we are now

 There are many individual examples of work in mid and south Essex that are delivering health improvement benefits.
 The question is whether we are making the right support available where it is most needed.
 Through a more systematic approach on a bigger scale, we know that we can make a far greater impact.

-Over the next five years, our Partnership will provide a way for organisations to pool their resources and work together to develop the following main areas:
+Our Partnership wants to provide a way for organisations to pool their resources and work together to develop the following main areas:

 - Information gathering and analysis.
 This could include, for example, information about people with high blood pressure, weight problems, smoking, hospital episodes, drug and alcohol treatments, children being absent from school, educational attainments and more.